mohammad-shah-alam/validation-service/README.md

         * Service will evaluate request with all rules and return message delimited by \n
         * Request will call service layer from controller if additional business logic orchestration is required.
         * Flow will come to controller only a valid request is there.
+        * Rules are injected to service using spring DI

 * On service documentation swagger ui support.
 * Actuator support.